 To infinity…and beyond!

-Space.
-It is, quite literally, anything and everything.
+Space is, quite literally, anything and everything.
 And yet, it’s one of the most challenging aspects of science to teach to students.
 After all, it’s not as though you can take your students on a quick trip to space to explore!
-But things don’t have to be so impossible.
-Instead of trying to take your students out to space, why not bring space into the classroom to your students?
-Here is a list of the top 25 space activities to get your kids learning about everything “out there."
+But things don’t have to be impossible- so why not bring space into the classroom?
+Here’s our exciting list of the top space activities to get your kids learning about everything “out there”.
 Intergalactic travel, here we come!

 1. DIY Astronaut Attire